BZNUDS/pandas-challenge/README.md

 The data dive continues!
 Now, it's time to take what I've learned about Python Pandas and apply it to new situations.
 For this assignment, I decided to completed the Heroes Of Pymoli data and analytical analysys.

-I created a new repository for this project called pandas-challenge:  https://github.com/BZNUDS/pandas-challenge.
+I created a new repository for this project called pandas-challenge at https://github.com/BZNUDS/pandas-challenge.

 I then cloned the new repository to my computer.